billchurch/sublime-iRules/README.md

 # Notes

-* Verified working with both Sublime Text 3 (what I'm targeting from this point).
+* Verified working with Sublime Text 3 (what I'm targeting from this point).

 * Deprecated events, commands, and statements obtained from: https://devcentral.f5.com/wiki/iRules.BIGIP_Commands_by_Version.ashx